The literary signposts introduced in Kylene Beers’ and Bob Probst’s Notice & Note support improved comprehension.

 - Memory Moments: Recollections by a character that interrupt the forward progress of the story

-In Notice & Note, Kylene and Bob help you put the signposts into action with anchor questions that spark inference and meaning-making plus six detailed lessons that help teachers introduce the signposts to students.
+In Notice & Note, Kylene and Bob help readers put the signposts into action with anchor questions that spark inference and meaning-making plus six detailed lessons that help teachers introduce the signposts to students.
 These lessons can be quickly adapted for use in small groups or conferences with individual students.

 ♦ ♦ ♦